All articles submitted to the journal are ongoing the following peer-review procedure.

 If the editorial board accepted the manuscript for publication the technical secretary informs the corresponding author.
 If the manuscpript is rejected the authors will receive comments on the decision.
 Rejected manuscripts can not be resubmitted.
 Negative reviews are sent to the corresponding author by e-mail.

 If authors disagree with the editorial board decision , they have a right to appeal.
 The appeal can be submitted only once.
 All appeals are considered by the editorial board.
-The revision of an appeal usually takes few weeks.
+The revision of an appeal usually takes 1-2 months.

 1. The editorial board provides manuscripts peer reviews per request to the Higher Attestation Commission.